Makeup Blender Sponges: Where to Start?

 The final decision of where to buy a beauty blender will likely come down to your favorite store that carries them.
 For me shopping online is easier, I do not live in an area with a Sephora, Ulta Beauty or any of the other great stores that cosmetics lovers flock to.
 So shopping online for cosmetics is the only way I have access to some of the amazing products available.

 I will save you a little time here.
 There are many common issues people have when they use a beauty blender for the first time.
 Here are a few mistakes to avoid:

 - Not moistening the beauty blender prior to use

 - Applying foundation directly to the beauty blender

 - Applying in a circular motion

-You do not - I repeat DO NOT want to apply the foundation directly to the sponge!
+You do not—I repeat do not want to apply the foundation directly to the sponge!
 Instead dot your foundation over your face and then use the sponge to blend.
-Also avoid applying in a circular motion.
+Also, avoid applying in a circular motion.
 A beauty blender is designed to give an amazing finish when you lightly tap it or push it into your face.
 Just as you would as if sponge painting something.
 Using a circular motion is not recommended and will likely have your face looking as if there are swirls.
 Patting your foundation in is how to avoid creases and get a flawless finish.